LivePersonInc/knowledge-center-archive/_release/September 2019/week of Sept 23rd.md

 {: .important}
 The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

-## LiveEngage Mobile App Version 2.3.0 now available in the apple app-store
+## LiveEngage Mobile App Version 2.3.0 will soon be available in the apple app-store

 ### Type: New functionality